Growing, making and teaching for a healthier Earth

-SEED is a warm, vibrant space created to share information that I've learned, and am building on daily, in order to lower my environmental footprint.
+Seedblog is a warm, vibrant online space created to share information that I've learned, and am building on daily, in order to lower my environmental footprint.
 I fell onto this path by chance as I came across more resources and people enhancing awareness of issues that affect each and every one of us on a daily basis - issues that most of us aren't knowledgeable about or do anything to combat.
+I'm particularly motivated to share sustainable tips among my own generation (Y), so we may leave our children with an Earth in better shape than we received it.

-I invite you to soak up as much or as little from SEED as you like - if you then take with you a small piece of new wisdom, choose a bad habit to break, or try your hand in the garden for the first time, I'll be stoked!
-I encourage you to follow my blog, Facebook page and Instagram @SEEDblog for fresh ideas each week to keep the fire alight.
-Have fun exploring! - Katie
+In addition to the information presented on this page and my Instagram account, I also run workshops both solo and with friends.
+I invite you to soak up as much or as little from seedblog as you like - if you then take with you a small piece of new wisdom, choose a bad habit to break, or try your hand in the garden for the first time, I'll be stoked!
+I encourage you to follow my blog, Facebook page and Instagram @seedblog for fresh ideas each week to keep the fire alight.
+Be sure to check out the workshops page for upcoming events!
+Have fun exploring - Katie x

 In a world where consumerism dictates our existence, the environment suffers more and more.
 Waste products, including rubbish, chemicals and energy, end up being stored elsewhere and are never really gone.
 Consequently, the air, oceans, soil and earthlings on which we rely suffer greatly.
 A zero (or minimal) waste lifestyle can help to combat these horrific effects - find out more here